Chicken rezala curry that is Bengali in origin, my version is gloriously fragrant, relatively mild and uses bone-in chicken drumsticks.

 Like all of my recipes, this is based on research and then massively influenced by who I am as a cook and what I love.

-There is lots of prep work to do in this recipe, we begin by making an old-fashioned Indian boiled onion puree, which is the base for so many classic “white curries”.
+There is a lot of prep work to do in this recipe.
+We begin by making an old-fashioned Indian boiled onion puree, which is the base for so many classic "white curries".

 Then we toast off a wonderfully fragrant spice mix that features everything from mace and cinnamon to cumin and coriander.